-Welcome to the Careers section of our website and thank you for considering AKW in your current employment search.
+Welcome to the Careers section of our website and thank you for considering AKW Medi-Care Ltd in your current employment search.

-- 25 days of holiday entitlement plus Bank Holidays
+Generous entitlement of 25 days of holiday plus Bank Holidays

-Welcome!
-Before you begin your application, let me tell you a little about the company that you’re looking to work for.
-AKW is an organisation whose mission is to provide bespoke products for the Care market.
-These products are aimed at keeping older people and those with reduced mobility living independently in their own homes for as long as possible with safety and dignity.
+You have joined an organisation whose mission is to provide bespoke products for the Care market.
+These products are aimed at keeping the elderly and those with reduced mobility living independently in their own homes for as long as possible with safety and dignity.
 Should the day come when a person has to go into a residential care setting then we also supply products for Care and Nursing homes which not only provides a safe working environment for staff, but which also offers practical and comfortable solutions for the patient.

-All new employees are treated as key elements to the development of our business.
-Our philosophy is to ensure all our staff develop their skills through in-house training, external training courses and internal career development opportunities.
+You are key to the development of our business.
+Our philosophy is to ensure all our staff develop their skills through in house training, external training courses and internal career development opportunities.
 Many of our Directors and Senior Managers are long serving employees who have proved themselves capable of taking on more responsibility during their time with us.

-I, along with the other Directors, wish you the best in your applications and if successful; a long fulfilling and enjoyable employment with us.
+I, along with the other Directors, wish you a long, fulfilling and enjoyable employment with us.

 I look forward to working with you.